emmanuelfwerr/ComputerVision/README.md

 ## Welcome to my Computer Vision repository

-In this repository you will find documentation and code files for two distinct projects regarding implementation of Computer Vision algorithms using MATLAB.
+In this repository you will find documentation and code files for three distinct projects regarding implementation of Computer Vision algorithms using MATLAB.
 These projects were completed and submitted for credit in a 400 level Computer Vision course at The Pennsylvanina State University.

 ### Template Matching